evanhearne/ds-assignment-1/README.md

 ### App API endpoints.

-[ Provide a bullet-point list of the app's endpoints (excluding the Auth API) you have successfully implemented. ] e.g.

-+ POST /thing - add a new 'thing'.
-+ GET /thing/{partition-key}/ - Get all the 'things' with a specified partition key.
-+ GEtT/thing/{partition-key}?attributeX=value - Get all the 'things' with a specified partition key value and attributeX satisfying the condition .....

 #### Stock API
 + POST /stock - adds stock (ice cream) to the `Stock` DB .
 + GET /stock - returns all stock from the `Stock` DB .